Abelian Duality for Generalised Maxwell Theories: The BV Formalism for Free Field Theories

 \end{definition}

-Now, Let $(\Phi, \mc L)$ be a free classical theory, and let $\obscl(\Phi(U))$ be the complex of classical observables on an open set $U$.
-We'll quantise the local observables by adding a new term to the differential on this complex: the \emph{BV operator}, which we'll denote by $D$.
-This operator is built from the $P_0$-algebra structure on the classical observables, following the method of deformation quantisation for free theories described in \cite{GwilliamThesis}.
+Now, let $(\Phi, \mc L)$ be a free classical theory with sectors, and let $\obscl(\Phi(U))$ be the complex of classical observables on an open set $U$.
+We'll quantize the local observables by adding a new term to the differential on this complex: the \emph{BV operator}, which we'll denote by $D$.
+This operator is built from the $P_0$-algebra structure on the classical observables, following the method of deformation quantization for free theories described in \cite{GwilliamThesis}.